OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-26.md

 ‘Do not create idols or set up a carved image or a memorial stone for yourselves, nor place a figured stone in your land to bow down to it; for I am the Lord your God.

 ## Leviticus 26:2
-You shall observe My Sabbaths and revere My sanctuary; I am the Lord.
+You shall keep My Sabbaths and hold My sanctuary in reverence; I am the Lord.

 ## Leviticus 26:3
 If you walk in My statutes and are diligent to obey My commandments,